After the summer we’ve had, the fact we’re less than a week away from fall might come as good news for many of you (and your exhausted landscapes).

 It will result in stronger grass roots, which you’ll eventually see and feel.

-Check out our blog Post on Aeration for more details.
+Check out This Post for more details.

 We like to think overseeding goes hand in hand with aeration.
 Overseeding in fall is ideal because your lawn will not require extra maintenance for grass seed to germinate.
 It also helps replace any grass that died off from summer drought, insect damage or turf disease.